-Minerals Technologies's P/E of 9.72 indicates relatively low sentiment towards the stock.
-If you look at the image below, you can see Minerals Technologies has a lower P/E than the average (17.8) in the chemicals industry classification.
+We can tell from its P/E ratio of 11.12 that sentiment around Minerals Technologies isn't particularly high.
+If you look at the image below, you can see Minerals Technologies has a lower P/E than the average (16.1) in the chemicals industry classification.

 How Growth Rates Impact P/E Ratios